duckduckgo/tracker-radar/docs/DATA_MODEL.md

 |**displayName**|A shortened entity name without company suffixes|

 #### Domain
-The domain that should be matched against third-party requests to identify the request as being associated with a known tracker.
+The domain that should be matched against third-party requests.

 #### Prevalence [0-1]
-The percentage of the top sites that request this third-party tracker.
+The percentage of the top sites that request this third-party domain.

 #### cookies [0-1]
-The percentage of the top sites that have cookies set by this third-party tracker.
+The percentage of the top sites that have cookies set by this third-party domain.

 #### Fingerprinting [0-3]
-The likelihood this third-party tracker is using browser APIs to uniquely identify users.
+The likelihood this third-party domain is using browser APIs to uniquely identify users.

 |||
 |--|--|